galaxyproject/training-material/topics/admin/tutorials/connect-to-compute-cluster/tutorial.md

 ## Further Reading

 - [Galaxy's cluster documentation](https://docs.galaxyproject.org/en/latest/admin/cluster.html) describes in detail alternative cluster configurations.
-- [The job_conf.xml documentation](https://docs.galaxyproject.org/en/latest/admin/jobs.html) fully describes the syntax of the job configuration file.
+- [The job_conf documentation](https://docs.galaxyproject.org/en/latest/admin/jobs.html) fully describes the syntax of the job configuration file.
 - The [Distributed Resource Management Application API (DRMAA)](https://www.drmaa.org/) page contains the DRMAA specification as well as documentation for various implementations.
 It also includes a list of DRMs supporting DRMAA.
 - The [Slurm documentation](http://slurm.schedmd.com/) is extensive and covers all the features and myriad of ways in which you can configure slurm.
 - [PSNC slurm-drmaa](http://apps.man.poznan.pl/trac/slurm-drmaa)'s page includes documentation and the SVN repository, which has a few minor fixes since the last released version.
 PSNC also wrote the initial implementations of the DRMAA libraries for PBSPro and LSF, so all three are similar.